jaeseungyum/bem-sass/README.md

 ```

 #### ```block-types```
-Set additional block types. the default is an empty map.
+Add custom block types to project. the default is an empty map.
 ```scss
 @include configure-BEM((
   block-types: (